 During the lockdown, it was like everyone was living like we were for a change.
 Everyone was stuck in, scared of getting ill and that’s how we are with Faith.

-We are so delighted to welcome children back into Naomi House for planned respite again!
-One of our Naomi House mums, Nancy, tells us how she and her family have coped during the Covid-19 pandemic and what it was like when her daughter, Faith, was able to visit Naomi House again.
+Naomi House mum, Nancy, tells us how she and her family have coped during the first lockdown of the Covid-19 pandemic, and what it was like when her daughter, Faith, was able to visit Naomi House again.

 7 year old Faith has Dravet syndrome, which is a rare form of epilepsy.
 She has ataxia, learning difficulties, speech delay and mobility problems.
 She is also at risk of SUDEP (Sudden Unexpected Death in Epilepsy) and needs 24 hour care.
 She lives with mum, Nancy, dad, Martin and little sister, Rose, aged 4.